ccmt-regensburg/self_consistency_solver/README.md

 # self_consistency_solver
+Code written by Matthias Stosiek, if not otherwise stated.

 The Python modules in the folder /Modules/ contain different versions of a self-consistency solver all containing a full diagonalization (for number of moments Nm=0) and Kernel Polynomial Method solver (for Nm>0).
 The full diagonalization solver is the same in every module.